 teaching resources for selected basic and advanced computer science topics, while putting high emphasis on

 both semantical and syntactical coherence.
 In this regard the mathematical language is unified across all

 units, as is the ''formalization dialectics'', but also the use of fonts, colors, and style, to mention only

 a few aspects.

-Meanwhile other computer scientists have joined the team: Michael Granitzer (Passau University) as of 2013, Matthias Hagen (Friedrich Schiller University Jena) as of 2015, Martin Potthast (Leipzig University) as of 2017, Henning Wachsmuth (Paderborn University) as of 2018.
+Meanwhile other computer scientists have joined the team: Michael Granitzer (Passau University) as of 2013, Matthias Hagen (Friedrich Schiller University Jena) as of 2015, Martin Potthast (Leipzig University) as of 2017, Henning Wachsmuth (Leibniz University Hannover) as of 2018.
 The Lecturenotes scripts are continuously improved and extended; the scripts are freely available and their use is encouraged as long as they are not modified and a copyright note pointing to the authors is provided.
 Hints regarding the improvement or the use of the scripts are very welcome.